Citizenship and Naturalization|Employment-based Immigrant Visas|Family Immigration|Non-Immigrant Visas (Work-Authorized)|PERM Labor Certification

 Nicole has presented extensively on business immigration topics at American Immigration Lawyers Association (AILA) local and national conferences and has lectured on immigration options for foreign national students, physicians, and researchers at universities and professional scientific organizations.
-Nicole is listed in The Best Lawyers in America and is a member of the prestigious IMMLAW consortium of experienced and outstanding U.S. immigration lawyers providing services in cities throughout the U.S.
+Nicole is listed in The Best Lawyers in America.

 Since 2014, Nicole has served on numerous prestigious national committees for AILA in various leadership capacities including as Vice Chairs of USCIS Case Assistance Committee and USCIS Service Center Operations Liaison Committee, Vice Chair and Chair, USCIS Vermont Service Center Liaison Committee, Member, USCIS Ombudsman Liaison Committee, and Member, USCIS HQ/Benefits Committee.
 Her leadership role within AILA has resulted in her participation in numerous immigration alerts and practice pointers on recent changes to the USCIS procedures and on more substantive topics such as how to respond to an H-1B specialty occupation Request for Evidence, all of which are relied upon by her peers in the immigration field to enable them to better represent their clients.
 These practice pointers and alerts are published on AILA’s website for the benefit of the organization’s more 15,000 members.
 In addition, Nicole was recently invited to be a speaker for tutorial videos on H-1B specialty occupation visa petitions for AILA’s new video learning site, AILA University, for the benefit of the thousands of AILA members new to business immigration.
 Nicole has written and presented on the complex intersection of Temporary Protected Status (TPS) holders seeking eligibility to adjust status, i.e. becoming lawful permanent residents of the U.S.